 Believe it or not, long-distance cruising by sailboat requires electrical energy.
 At least on our boat it does.
 By today’s standards, we have most of the electronic systems that you could find on a cruising sailboat, including radar, chartplotter, GPS, AIS, autopilot, wind/depth/speed instruments and VHF radio.
 We also have a few extra goodies such as our SSB, stereo, laptop computer, refrigerator and water pressure system.
 Add in the bilge pumps, lighting and a few other odds and ends, and we have a fairly high demand for 12VDC electricity; between 90 and 100Ah/day.

 As far as battery capacity is concerned, we like to spend as much time as possible anchored and away from marinas, which means we don’t get to ‘plug in’ for days at a time.
 To make this possible, we upgraded the factory DC system to give us more capacity and greater charging capability while running our engine.
 The downside is added weight, but we feel this compromise is OK.
 On our first voyage to the Bahamas, we carried a Honda EU2000 generator in our starboard locker.
 These generators are quite popular with cruisers in the south and we found ours to be a valuable asset.
 It is easy to use and generates enough AC power to charge our house bank back up in less than 2 hours.
 The generator was fairly quiet, but we tried to avoid using it in crowded anchorages.
 However, I was less reluctant to use it when neighbouring boats had their own gensets and wind generators whirring away.

-A drawing of our 12DC system is in this file.
-Here are the details:
+A drawing of our 12DC system is in this schematic Here are the details: